 CLASP Fellows participate a variety of professional development experiences including:

-In-person Conference: At this conference in the early fall you will explore camp inspired strategies for youth engagement, learn valuable skills for your synagogue work, and build a network of peers and colleagues to support you throughout the year.
+Cohort Engagement: You will explore camp inspired strategies for youth engagement, learn valuable skills for your synagogue work, and build a network of peers and colleagues to support you throughout the year.
 As part of this learning, you will receive regular communication that shares innovative program and engagement ideas from your colleagues, further opportunities from professional development, and key information about URJ programming available to your community.

 Supervision from a Synagogue Professional: At your synagogue position you will have an on-site supervisor who will work with you to understand your community, create programming and approach, and assess impact.